oneapi-src/oneAPI-samples/AI-and-Analytics/Getting-Started-Samples/IntelPyTorch_GettingStarted/README.md

 ### Notes
  - The test dataset is inherited from `torch.utils.data.Dataset`.
  - The model is inherited from `torch.nn.Module`.
- - For the inference portion, `to_mkldnn()` function in `torch.utils.mkldnn` can accelerate performance by eliminating data reorders between operations, which are supported by Intel(R) DNNL.
+ - For the inference portion, `to_mkldnn()` function in `torch.utils.mkldnn` can accelerate performance by eliminating data reorders between operations, which are supported by Intel&reg; DNNL.

 ## License
 Code samples are licensed under the MIT license.
 See